Published on 23rd August 2017

-Less than 5% of people who suffer from cardiac arrest survive without CPR, yet combined use of CPR and an AED raise the survival rate to 70%.
+Fewer than 1 in 10 people who suffer from cardiac arrest survive.
 So, given all, you now know…could you save a life under pressure?

 You can help protect your loved ones, your customers, your students, or your colleagues simply by having an on-site Automated External Defibrillator.
 Martek Lifecare offers AEDs which have been proven to be easy to use, allowing people with little to no medical training to save a life on the spot.
 We also offer exceptional training in Emergency First Aid at Work, just get in touch to find out more.